Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 \section{Method}

 In this section, we first present the problem formulation.
 We then introduce the architecture of our model, followed by the training objectives that enable static–dynamic disentanglement and the recaching mechanism.
 Next, we provide a computational complexity analysis and derive the theoretical acceleration and context-length improvements.
-Finally, we introduce the benchmark for evaluating temporal-dependency modeling.
+Finally, we introduce the benchmark for evaluating multi-frame integration.

 \textbf{Problem Formulation} Given a timestep $t$, the corresponding observation of the environment is denoted by $\bs{X}_t$.
 A VLA $\pi$ predicts actions of the following steps based on previous $T$ observations and a language instruction $\mathcal{I}$.